 As my suffering body limped painfully along the path,

-As I drank litres of water to hydrate my body each day,
+As I drank liters of water to hydrate my body each day,

 my spirit sought thirstily